zeke/aimg/README.md

 npm i -g aimg
 ```

-The grab a [Replicate API token](https://replicate.com/account/api-tokens) and set it in your environment:
+Then grab a [Replicate API token](https://replicate.com/account/api-tokens) and set it in your environment:

 ```
 export REPLICATE_API_TOKEN="r8_..."